MstrZhang/gist-viewer/README.md

 1. add your GitHub token to the variable in `.env.local`
   - NOTE: `.env` is still visible to the end-user (environment variables are embedded into the build; can still be viewed by inspecting) so this method is not particularly favourable
     - in a real develompent environment, environment secrets would be handled differently (e.g. using the backend as a proxy, ...)
+  - after modifying `.env.local` you should re-run step 3 to take the changes
 2. install dependencies using `npm install`
 3. run using `npm start`
   - app opens on [http://localhost:3000](http://localhost:3000)